bavla/NormNet/data/periplus/README.md

 English translations of commodities following Casson, Lionel.
 (1989).
 The Periplus Maris Erythraei.
 Princeton: Princeton University Press.

 File created Feb.
-9, 2016

-Format: CSV (comma separated values)
+9, 2016; format: CSV (comma separated values)

 Columns contain id and labels for a two mode network of ports (id 1001-)  commodities (id 2001-) as well as for  directed edges between them  (columns labeled ‘source’ and ‘target’) and a set of nodes representing groups of commodities (2101-)